Ideal Home Show: 1940s–1970s

-The 1960s was an era of forward-looking fashion and the first man on the moon, yet the most popular house style of the period was mock-Georgian.
+The 1960s was an era of forward-looking fashion and the first humans on the Moon, yet the most popular house style of the period was mock-Georgian.
 One exhibit, in 1960, "A Home in Space" was created by the Douglas Aircraft Company.
 It was a full mockup of a potential space station design and visited by 150,000–200,000 people.
 It has been cited as an important step towards the creation of operative space stations.

 The disco decade of the 1970s ushered in a new look for interiors featuring chrome and smoked glass, and the show reflected trends in all the latest house designs and interiors.

-The last Daily Mail Ideal Home Exhibition to be held at Olympia was in 1978.

 1980–present

 Corner baths and conservatories caught the eye in the 1980s and new technology was still very much in evidence.
 Through the 1990s, a new shopping experience was developed for the Show, with entertainment high on the agenda and a mission to provide everything for the home in one environment.

 In 1997, a rainforest was created and visitors could experience a tropical downpour every hour from the shelter of a tree house.

 In 2008, people could take a trip down memory lane and see some of the highlights of the last century in the Century Street.

 In September 2009 the show changed hands for the first time in its history, after being sold by the Daily Mail to Media 10.

 The 2010 Ideal Home Show won the award for Best Consumer Show over 2,000sqm at the Industry AEO Awards.

 The 2011 Ideal Home Show took place from 11 to 27 March at Earls Court Exhibition Centre.
 With more than 50,000 buyers each exhibitor sold goods worth £1,000,000.

 In 2008, one of the more adventurous bedroom recreations was that of Shirley Bassey.
 Bassey appeared to have a 10' x 10' bedroom, with bedlinen from Dunelm Group.
 A mannequin of Bassey, dressed in tight-fitting sequined nightie, was stood – arms outstretched – as though she'd just got out of bed to sing "Goldfinger" to members of the public passing through her Ideal Home bedroom.